 - Parks and Open Public Spaces - Parks are important areas for physical activity and relaxation, which reduces stress, mental disorders, and health inequities as well as air pollution.
 Parks also increase social cohesion and provide space for interaction between neighbours.
 However, despite their many benefits, parks and open spaces have not been a priority for policy-makers in Niger.
-Peaceful Roads is working with local community groups to pilot test innovative park infrastructure changes.
+Advocates for Public Space is working with local community groups to pilot test innovative park infrastructure changes.
 They are also working with local and national government to develop supportive open public spaces policies.